antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 }
 ```

-This might look a bit cryptic at first glance and as you noticed it does not entrily look like the raw HTTP request that was sent.
-But acually Logic Apps has already converted the payload into a `JSON` format, and made things a bit easier for us.
-The blocks in the mulitpart-form data has been converted into array can be found in the `$multipart` property.
-The objects in the array has a `header` and `body`.
-The `header` provides the field name which can be helpful when you want to filter on a specifc field.
-The `body` is in this case an `application/octet-stream`, but that because Logic Apps is keeping the content "intatct".
+At first glance, this might look a bit cryptic, and as you have likely noticed, it does not exactly remind you of the raw HTTP request that was sent.
+However, Logic Apps has already converted the payload into a `json` format.
+The blocks in the `multipart-form` data have been converted into an array, which can be found in the `$multipart` property.

+Each object in the array contains a `header` and a `body`.
+The `header` provides the field name, which is useful when you want to filter out specific fields.
+The `body` in this case is represented as `application/octet-stream`, which simply means Logic Apps is keeping the content "intact."

-Worth mention is that the value in the `$content` property is the raw HTTP body and can be decoded using `base64`.
+It's worth mentioning that the value in the `$content` property is the raw HTTP body and can be decoded using base64.

-There is two ways to read the data from this kind of payload, either you loop over the `$mulitpart` array and get the values from there.
-Or by using one of the functions [multipartBody](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference#multipartBody)  or [triggerMultipartBody](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference#triggerMultipartBody) which requires an index.
-I have extened the workflow to show case both methods:
+There are two ways to read the data from this type of payload in Logic Apps: you can either loop over the `$multipart` array to extract the values, or you can use one of the functions, multipartBody or triggerMultipartBody, which require an index.
+I have extended the workflow to showcase both methods:

 ![workflow](workflow.png)

-The full code can be viewed at my [github project]()
+The full code can be viewed in my GitHub project.

-Great, we now know how to get the data!
-Next stop sending...
+Great!
+Now we know how to retrieve the data.
+Next stop: sending...

-### Send the data ✉️
+### Send data ✉️

 Start by creating a new workflow in the existing Logic App.
 To send a `multipart/form-data` payload we need to use the HTTP connector and compose a similar body that was seen in the [Read the data](#read-the-data) section, a `json` body with the `$multipart` & `$content-type` properties and pass in the the content in array.
 You can copy the code below and paste into HTTP connector body: